mtlynch/minimal-mistakes/_posts/2017-01-11-taskrabbit-cooking.md

     <figcaption>Bacon Wrapped Stuffed Pork Tenderloin: finished product.</figcaption>
 </figure>

 The experience went pretty much exactly as I had wanted it to.
-I've hired Leah to cook three more times since then and I've been very pleased with the results every time.
+I've hired Leah to cook three more times since then, and I've been pleased with the results every time.

 # How much does it cost?

-When I tell people I'm doing this, the first thing they want to know is: how much does it cost?
-Until I sat down to write this post, I wasn't really sure.
-The cost for hiring a TaskRabbit is easy because I get a bill at the end of each session.
-It's much harder to calculate the cost of ingredients: I don't buy all the ingredients for a meal at the same time, and I can't buy the exact amount of an ingredient that the recipe calls for.
+When I tell people I'm doing this, the first thing they ask is, "How much does it cost?"
+Until I sat down to write this post, I wasn't sure.

+It's easy to calculate the cost of hiring a TaskRabbit because I get a bill at the end of each session.
+It's much harder to determine the cost of ingredients.
+I don't buy all the ingredients for a meal at the same time, and I can't buy the exact amount of each ingredient that a recipe calls for.

-## Costing Methodology
+## Figuring out ingredient costs

-The most straightforward way I could think of for accounting for costs was to amortize by the amount that the recipe calls for.
-For example, if a recipe calls for 3 oz. of cream cheese and I buy an 8 oz. package for $3.49, I consider the amortized cost of that ingredient to be $1.31 (&#8540; * $3.49).
+The most straightforward way to account for ingredient costs is to amortize by the amount that the recipe requires.
+For example, if a recipe calls for 3 oz of cream cheese, and an 8 oz package costs $3.49, the amortized cost of that ingredient is $1.31 (&#8540; * $3.49).

-This is a very conservative estimate because a lot of recipes call for ingredients that spoil, so I end up having to throw some ingredients away if I can't use them in other meals.
-There are also ingredients that don't spoil quickly, but will be difficult to get through, like powdered Ranch dressing.
-The smallest amount I could buy cost $14.03 for a 16 oz. container, when the recipe only called for 2 tsp ($0.29 worth).
+This is a very conservative estimate because many of my of recipes call for ingredients that spoil, so I end up having to throw ingredients away when I can't use them in other meals.
+There are also ingredients that don't spoil quickly, but will be difficult to use completely, like powdered Ranch dressing.
+The smallest amount I could buy was $14.03 for a 16 oz container, but the recipe only called for 2 tsp, or $0.29 worth.
 It has a shelf life of about 5 months, but it's going to be tough finding more recipes that call for powdered Ranch dressing.
 Overall, I probably lose about $3-6 per cooking session to suboptimal ingredient purchasing.

-## Raw Numbers
+## By the numbers

-Here are the raw numbers for my costs.
-I bought all the ingredients through FreshDirect and Amazon.
+The tables below show my full costs for each cooking session.
+I bought all the ingredients from Amazon and a grocery delivery service called FreshDirect.
 The labor costs include the TaskRabbit's hourly rate and all taxes and fees.

 ### Session 1